JAMES BOND

 WRITTEN & COMPILED BY KEVIN HARPER

-For every official general release or re-release of the James Bond films in the UK, quad-crown posters (30" X 40") were produced by The National Screen Service for use in cinema displays and advertising hoardings across the country.
+For every official general release or re-release of the James Bond films in the UK, quad-crown posters (30" X 40") were produced by The National Screen Service (the company that supplied publicity materials to UK cinemas) for use in foyer displays and on advertising hoardings across the country.
 These colourful and highly stylised posters are now collectors items and command high prices when sold at auction.
 Quad-crown posters were primarily displayed in light-boxes outside cinemas in conjunction with Front of House stills (which came in sets of eight), but would also be seen up and down the country on advertising hoardings, or displayed on the London Underground during the release of each new film in the series.
 At half the size of a quad-crown poster, double-crowns were also available from the NSS for most films up to and including The Spy Who Loved Me (1977).
-Front of House stills (10" X 8") were produced for cinema displays, and Goldfinger (1964) and Thunderball (1965) also had had larger jumbo lobby cards (11" X 14") available from the NSS.
-The larger cards were in sets of four, and featured the same stills seen on the smaller Front of House version, but with no text (in the case of Goldfinger) or border, and usually displayed outside larger cinemas in custom display cases.
+Front of House stills (10" X 8") were produced for cinema displays, and Goldfinger (1964) and Thunderball (1965) also had larger jumbo lobby cards (11" X 14") available from the NSS.
+The larger cards were in sets of four, and featured the same stills seen on the smaller Front of House version, but with no text (in the case of Goldfinger) or border, and usually exhibited outside larger cinemas in custom display cases.

 James Bond posters & accessories size chart

-Sixteen-Sheet posters (80" X 120") would be produced in much smaller quantities for display on billboards in larger towns and cities where the film was playing.
+Sixteen-Sheet posters (120" X 80") would be produced in much smaller quantities for display on billboards in larger towns and cities where the film was playing.
 Very few of these survive nowadays as most would be pasted over with another poster.
 48-sheet posters (120" X 240") were designed to be displayed in the London Underground on the curved wall opposite the platform, but were also seen in prime locations such as the junction of Shaftesbury Avenue and Piccadilly Circus in London.
 These huge posters also appeared in bus stations and on advertising hoardings across the country.
+Several other non-standard posters were also produced to promote the James Bond films on their original UK release.

 On Her Majesty's Secret Service & The Spy Who Loved Me billbboard posters

-ABOVE: (left) Shaftesbury Avenue, London December 1969 - a huge 48-sheet (120" X 240") poster announcing the World Premiere of On Her Majesty's Secret Service (1969) at the ODEON Leicester Square. (right) A large 16-sheet billboard poster (120" X 80") at Edgeware bus station during the release of The Spy Who Loved Me in the summer of 1977.
+ABOVE: (left) Shaftesbury Avenue, London December 1969 - a huge 48-sheet (120" X 240") poster announcing the World Premiere of On Her Majesty's Secret Service (1969) at the ODEON Leicester Square. (right) A large 16-sheet billboard poster (120" X 80") at Edgware bus station in North London during the release of The Spy Who Loved Me in the summer of 1977.

 Double-crown posters displayed on London's iconic Routemaster double-decker buses